lkulowski/LSTM_encoder_decoder/README.md

 - PyTorch

 ## 1 Overview
-There are many instances where we want to predict how a time series will behave in the future.
-For example, given the number of times a web page was visited in the past, we may want to predict how many many times the page will be viewed in the future.
+There are many instances where we would like to predict how a time series will behave in the future.
+For example, we may be interested in predicting how many views a web page will receive.
+Given a time series of past viewership, what will the viewership be in a future time interval?
+Other time series we might like to predict the future values of include weather conditions (temperature, humidity, etc.), power usage, and traffic volume.
+In these examples, the past values of the time series can influence future values.
+It is therefore important to choose a modelling approach that can take these time dependencies into account.
+The Long Short-Term Memory (LSTM) neural network is a natural choice because it can extract important information about the time series over long time intervals.

 <p align="center">
   <img src="figures/hawking.jpg" width="900">